quangthangisme/tp/docs/UserGuide.md

 * `INDEX` refers to the event to be edited, based on its position in the displayed event list.

 * Fields that are not included in the command will remain unchanged.
 You can update any combination of fields at once.
+At least 1 field should be edited.

 * If `--tag` is provided with no value, all tags will be cleared.